informatik-mannheim/cblocks-visualizer/README.md

-# cblocks
+# cBlocks

-A prototyping platform developed for the BMBF project ProFi.
+An IoT prototyping platform developed for the BMBF project ProFi.

 ### Install & Run